polyswarm/perigord/README.md

 # Perigord: Golang Tools for Ethereum Development

+*Note:* Perigord is in development and it's API is subject to change.

 ![Perigord Image (not covered by LICENSE)](https://polyswarm.io/img/perigord-logo-small.jpg)

 This image is not covered by LICENSE.